 - 1 cup your favorite BBQ sauce (see notes below)

 - 1 medium onion, diced

-- 1: 15 ounce can of black beans, drained and rinsed
+- 1: 15 ounce can black beans, drained and rinsed

-- 3/4 cup of white rice, not quick/minute rice
+- 3/4 cup short-grain white rice, NOT quick/minute rice

 - 1 cup freshly shredded colby jack cheese